Orlando Fishing Charter Frequently Asked Questions

 Do I get to do all the fishing myself?

 I do not fish for my clients unless they specifically request it.
 I will gladly help children and less experienced anglers make the cast and get hooked up.
 I will be poling the boat and you will be on the front casting and hooking your own fish.
-I do not make a habit of fish with my clients unless asked to do so.
+I do not make a habit of fishing with my clients unless asked to do so.
 I may, however, carry a rod on the poling platform to assist clients who may be struggling with their casting skills.

 What is the best time of year to come?